hivestrung/finance-tracker/README.md

 |1111111|1111111       |2016-01-22       | superstore          | groceries          | $12.00 |
 |9876543|9876543       |2016-01-22       | mcdonalds           | restaurant         |  $1.00 |

-After collecting your e statments
+After collecting your e statements

 ### Tools
 To execute the python files an installation of python is required.
 If you do not have a installation of python follow the download link, installation instructions are also provided by the link.